There was nothing in the life of Abraham which set him apart. The meaning of his life begins and ends with Yahweh

 - Part 2 begins in Genesis 12 with the call of Abraham and details God’s magnificent plan of redemption and reconciliation of the created order.

 We have seen how this plan begins with the call of Abram and finds fulfillment in God’s Messiah, our savior.
-Those three events prior to Abraham, were bleak times in human history and left us in spiritual darkness and helplessness.
-It was out of this period that God began redemptions’ story culminating with the Lord’s identification with Adam’s helpless race.
-But it was not just his identification with us but his glorious work of deliverance which will be marveled at through the ages.
+The three events prior to Abraham were bleak times in human history and left us in spiritual darkness and helplessness.
+It was out of this period that God began his story of redemption ultimately leading to the Lord’s identification with Adam’s helpless race.

 This is a record of the ancestors of Jesus the Messiah, a descendant of David and of Abraham: